 The people who are communicating with passive-aggressive communicators are likely to feel:

-- hurt and resentful when they realize that the said contrast is deliberate;
+- Hurt and resentful when they realize that the said contrast is deliberate, and

-If the passive-aggressive communicator is constantly late for meetings (which may indicate they dislike the location or the time of the meetings, or the manner in which the meetings are conducted), confront them about this directly:
+If the passive-aggressive communicator is constantly late for meetings (which may indicate they dislike the location or the time of the meetings or how the meetings are conducted), confront them about this directly:

 “Sarah, I’d appreciate it if you were to arrive on time to meetings.
 Is there a specific reason why you tend to be late for meetings?”.

-You may also want to confront them in private, to ease the chances that the passive-aggressive communicator will become defensive.
+You may also want to confront them in private to lower the chances that the passive-aggressive communicator will become defensive.